-Check the start switch 1, the engine stop switch 2, and the engine shut-off switch 3 for proper operation.
+Check the start switch, the engine stop switch, and the engine shut-off switch for proper operation.

-To check these switches, place the watercraft in the water to provide adequate cooling.
-Start the engine, and then pull the engine shut-off cord (5) to remove the clip (4) from the engine shut-off switch.
-Verify that the engine stops immediately.
-(See pages 2-7 to 2-9 for information on proper operation of the start switch, the engine stop switch and the engine shut-off switch.)
+Push the start switch 1 to start the engine.
+As soon as the engine starts running, push the engine stop switch 2 to verify that the engine stops immediately.
+Restart the engine, and then pull the engine shut-off cord 5 to remove the clip 4 from the engine shut-off switch 3 to verify that the engine stops immediately.
+(See pages 2-7 to 2-9 for information on proper operation of the start switch, the engine stop switch, and the engine shut-off switch.)